Manu343726/CppMeetupWorkshops/workshop1/posts/post2.md

 int i = identity(0);
 ```

-the compiler instantiates the template using the correct parameters, an `int` type parameter in this case.
+the compiler instaintiates the template using the correct parameters, an `int` type parameter in this case.
 *Note how template parameters are inferred from the function argumments passed to the template function.
 This is why when using function templates is not neccessary nor a good practice to pass template parameters explicitly.
 Only is needed in some cases when a parameter could not be inferred from the function argumments, see [`std::make_shared()`](http://en.cppreference.com/w/cpp/memory/shared_ptr/make_shared) for an example.*

 Exactly the same occurs for class templates: The compiler generates one type (class) and its corresponding code for each combination of template parameters.

-There is one point to be noted: Its true that the compiler generates one instantation for each combination of parameters, but **modern C++ compilers are smart enough to not generate executable code for templates that are not actually used in the program.** Also, modern compilers perform memoization during template instantation, which increases the performance of the template system.
+There is one point to be noted: Its true that the compiler generates one instantation for each combination of parameters, but **modern C++ compilers are smart enough to not generate executable code for templates that are not actually used in the program.** Also, modern compilers perform memoization during template instantiation, which increases the performance of the template system.
 Both optimizations make invalid the old argumment saying that C++ templates increase executable size. **Thats not completely true, since the compiler only generates code for the things that are actually used**, after optimizations like inlining, dead code elimination, etc.

 See for example the classic fibonacci metafunction: